 During storms, the dynamic wind pressure, caused by the impulse with which the mass of air is being pushed against a building, becomes a factor for its safe operation.
 If the wind loads in such situations are not properly assessed, buildings can get damaged, endangering people and causing unnecessary costs.

 Static wind pressure and ventilation

-In effect, such an analysis which can be done for less than the cost of the electricity for a year, can show the best spots for inlets and outlets.
+In effect, such an analysis, which can be done for less than the cost of electricity for a year, can show the best spots for inlets and outlets.
 Depending on the situation, it might even be possible to switch between inlets and outlets when the wind blows from a different direction than usual.
-But let’s do a quick calculation: In the building shown here there is space for more than 5000 people living and working.
+But let’s do a quick calculation: In the building shown here, there is space for more than 5000 people living and working.
 Each person needs about 35 m³/h of fresh air, resulting in a total demand of at least 150000 m³/h.
-A pressure difference of 6 mbar will push more air than that through a opening of 1.5 m radius.
+A pressure difference of 6 mbar will push more air than that through an opening of a 1.5 m radius.
 If we assume the wind conditions allow such an operation mode during only 25% of the year (to use a conservative number), that would save around 15 kEUR per year in electricity costs for the fans.

 Static and dynamic pressure, storms, gusts and what they mean for buildings